pngbarn

 Tanzania - kibos last eruption - top 20 interesting facts about mount kilimanjaro

-For most of us, we don’t think about the threat of volcanic eruptions in our day-to-day lives, but when you want to climb Kilimanjaro, it gets you thinking, “When was the last time Mount Kilimanjaro erupted?”
+Most of us don’t think about the threat of volcanic eruptions in our day-to-day lives, but when you want to climb Kilimanjaro, it gets you thinking, “When was the last time Mount Kilimanjaro erupted?”

-Well, according to scientists, the last time Kibo released some steam was 360,000 years ago, but the dormant volcano cone did stir up some activity as recently as 200 years ago.
+According to scientists, the last time Kibo released steam was 360,000 years ago, but the dormant volcano cone stirred up some activity as recently as 200 years ago.

 What about Shira and Mawenzi?
 Shira became extinct 2.5 million years ago and collapsed to form the Shira Plateau.
-Mawenzi erupted with Kibo one million years ago, forming “The Saddle” and went extinct 450,000 years ago.
+Mawenzi erupted with Kibo one million years ago, creating “The Saddle,” and went extinct 450,000 years ago.

 6. It's home to Africa's tallest tree